 To Do Before Arriving on Campus

 After you have confirmed your intent to enroll at Western, you will need to activate your Universal Account.
-This is especially important because you won't be able to make your Summerstart reservations or register for classes without it.
+This is especially important because you won't be able to make your Summerstart orientation reservations, complete the online math assessment or register for classes without it.
 Your Universal Account provides technology resources to enhance your academic experience, including the myWestern web portal and a web-based email account, on-campus computer labs, personal storage on network servers, wireless internet access, and laptops available for check out.
 Students are required to check myWestern email regularly, as official university correspondence will be delivered to myWestern email accounts.

 Proof of measles immunity is required for all students born after January 1, 1957.
-This document must be on file with the Student Health Center in order for you to register for courses.
+This document must be on file with the Student Health Center before you will be allowed to register for courses.
 Detailed instructions will be provided after enrollment confirmation.

-If you have have earned college credit during high school — through AP or IB exams and/or college coursework — it is your responsibility to insure that official college transcripts and/or scores are sent to the Office of Admissions as soon as possible and no later than July 15.
+If you have earned college credit during high school — through AP or IB exams, College in the High School, Running Start or other college coursework — it is your responsibility to insure that official college transcripts and/or scores are sent to the Office of Admissions as soon as possible and no later than July 15.
 Your high school will not send this on your behalf, a special request must be made by you to your college and/or testing agency.
-A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll and Western has received your official final transcripts.
+A credit evaluation of your college coursework will be provided to you after you have confirmed your intent to enroll.
 Every effort will be made to provide you with an initial transfer credit evaluation prior to course registration.
 Your initial transfer credit evaluation will generally not include any college coursework completed spring quarter.
 To ensure you can register for classes that may have prerequisite requirements, you are advised to bring unofficial copies of your transcripts to Summerstart.
-Transfer credit information can be found on our website.
+Additional transfer credit information can be found on our website.

 Campus Transportation Options